turki013/turki013/README.md

 ###

-<h3 align="left">👨🏻‍💻 About Me</h3>
+<h2 align="left">👨🏻‍💻 About Me</h2>

 ###

-<p align="left">👋 Hi!
+<p align="left">Hi!
 I'm Turki, a student in Data Science & AI at SEU, passionate about Artificial Intelligence, Machine Learning, Data Analysis, and Big Data.
 I have a strong enthusiasm for technology and innovation, always seeking to expand my knowledge and skills through hands-on projects, research, and active participation in tech communities.<br><br>I enjoy solving complex problems, building efficient systems, and leveraging data-driven insights to create impactful solutions.
 My curiosity drives me to explore emerging technologies and collaborate on innovative initiatives.</p>

 ###

-<h3 align="left">🚀 Skills</h3>
+<h2 align="left">🚀 Skills</h2>

 ###